visdesignlab/upset-app/index.md

 <img style="width: 350px; height: 400px" class="centered-image" src="{{path}}concept_1_matrix.svg" alt="Explaining the matrix approach in UpSet.">

 Here you can see examples of how these intersections correspond to the segments in a Venn diagram.
 The first row in the figure is completely empty – it corresponds to all the elements that are in none of the sets.
 The green (third) row corresponds to the elements that are only in set B, (not in A or C).
-The orange (fifth) row represents elements that are shared by sets A and B, but not with C. Finally, the last (violet) row represents the elements shared between alll sets.
+The orange (fifth) row represents elements that are shared by sets A and B, but not with C. Finally, the last (violet) row represents the elements shared between all sets.

 <img style="height: 400px; width: 490.5px" class="centered-image" src="{{path}}concept_2_intersections.svg" alt="Explaining the intersections in UpSet">